TheJYU/ai-agile-quickstart/README.md

 The **[BMAD-METHOD](https://github.com/bmad-code-org/BMAD-METHOD)** is an AI framework that turns your LLM into your personal agile development team — **Analyst, PM, Architect, Scrum Master, Developer, QA, Product Owner, and UX Expert** — working for you 24/7.

-This quick start guide is designed to help you set up **Gemini CLI + BMAD** in minutes, without needing to dig through the full documentation.
+This quick start guide is designed to help you set up **BMAD + Gemini CLI** in minutes, without needing to dig through the full documentation.

 💡 **Best part: 100% free** — Anyone can use this to *vibe code*.